-- There is no time limit for completing an endorsement unless the endorsement is part of a master's degree program. - A minimum grade of a C- can be used toward an endorsement; however, it cannot be used toward the degree. - In most cases, the final course for an endorsement is an Internship or other type of capstone experience that is completed when all other endorsement requirements have been met. - Individuals who complete the requirements for an Iowa-approved endorsement must then apply to have that endorsement added to their teaching license. - Graduate Internships, Field Experiences, Practicums: In addition to being fully admitted to the Graduate Program, students must submit the appropriate online placement request form to complete an Internship, Field Experience, or Practicum in a school.
+- There is no time limit for completing an endorsement unless the endorsement is part of a master's degree program. - A minimum grade of a C- can be used toward an endorsement; however, it cannot be used toward the degree. - In most cases, the final course for an endorsement is a practicum or other type of capstone experience that is completed when all other endorsement requirements have been met. - Individuals who complete the requirements for an Iowa-approved endorsement must then apply to have that endorsement added to their teaching license. - Field Experiences, Practicums: In addition to being fully admitted to the Graduate Program, students must submit the appropriate online placement request form to complete a Field Experience, or Practicum in a school.
 Prerequisite courses vary by endorsement area.
 Completed request forms are submitted online to the Graduate Program in Education for review and approval the semester prior to the placement request.
-The placement request forms will be available according to the following schedule: - June 15-August 1 for Fall term placement requests - October 15-December 1 for Spring term placement requests - March 15-May 1 for Summer term placement requests - Summer placements are available only for special education internships and are on a limited basis.
+The placement request forms will be available according to the following schedule: - June 15-August 1 for Fall term placement requests - October 15-December 1 for Spring term placement requests